kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/transcript.md

 - Kube Masters - This server is responsible for managing the Kube Cluster as a whole.
 It has all the master components installed on it.
 They are also referred to as 'controller nodes'.
 - Kube Workers - These servers are responsible for running the actual pods, that the Kube Master instructs them to run.
 They have all the worker components installed on them.

-This setup now allows for horizontal scaling by simply adding/removing Kube workers as and when needed.
+This setup now allows for horizontal scaling by simply adding or removing Kube workers as and when needed.
 Also you have HA, in the sense that if one of the kube worker nodes dies, then the kube master will become aware of it and create new pods in the remaining worker nodes to make up for it.

 However this setup still has a single point of failure, which is the kube master itself.
 That's why in order to achieve HA you need to have multiple kube masters in your kube cluster: